How to find your Opt-Out Window

-In 2017 when union executives recognized that the Supreme Court was likely to end their ability to force everyone in a workplace to buy their services, some started a scheme to lock people into payment obligations.
+In 2017, when union executives recognized that the Supreme Court was likely to end their ability to force public employees to pay union dues as a condition of employment, some started schemes to lock people into dues payment obligations.

 If any other business used these practices, an Attorney General would sue for consumer protection violations, but unions are exempt from these kinds of laws.

 The U.S. Supreme Court held in Janus v.
-AFSCME that agency fees and complex opt-out schemes violate public workers’ First Amendment rights of free speech and free association.
-Thus, before any payments can be made to a union, a public employee must clearly and affirmatively consent to the payments by voluntarily, knowingly, and intelligently waiving her right to not subsidize a union’s agenda.
+AFSCME that mandatory union payments and complex opt-out schemes violate public workers’ First Amendment rights of free speech and free association.
+Thus, before any payments can be made to a union, a public employee must clearly and affirmatively consent to the payments by voluntarily, knowingly, and intelligently waiving their right to not subsidize a union’s agenda.

 The Court said unions and employers could not collect money . . .

 …unless the employee affirmatively consents to pay.
 By agreeing to pay, nonmembers are waiving their First Amendment rights, and such a waiver cannot be presumed.
 Rather, to be effective, the waiver must be freely given and shown by ‘clear and compelling’ evidence.
 Unless employees clearly and affirmatively consent before any money is taken from them, this standard cannot be met.

-Those who were tricked, enticed or pressured to sign an irrevocable wage garnishment have not properly waived their First Amendment right – especially those who signed before knowing what the Janus case would find.
+Those who were tricked, enticed or pressured to sign an irrevocable wage garnishment have not properly waived their First Amendment right – especially those who signed before Janus was decided.

 There have been some recent victories for public employees seeking to end union restrictions on dues cancellation.

 Unfortunately, the wheels of justice move slowly.
 Decisions and appeals will require many months before public employees might have a change to be repaid money wrongfully collected.